 There is a 3% foreign transaction fee, so it’s a good idea to only use this card for domestic purchases.

 Read more in our Review of the Chase Freedom Unlimited Card

 You’ll earn 1.5X miles per $1 spent on all purchases, which is typically the equivalent of 1.5% cash back.
 That’s the same cash back value that the Cash Magnet offers, even though you’re earning miles with this card.

 You’ll get the full value of $1 per mile when redeeming for statement credits.
 And you can actually get more than $1 per mile when redeeming for gift cards, so they’re worth looking into.

 Discover offers a valuable introductory offer as well.
 The company will double the total number of miles you earn in the first year, so you’ll basically earn 3X miles per dollar.
 That’s a unique offer that can help you rack up miles quickly.
 That comes to a cash back equivalent of 3% when redeeming for statement credits, and it could be more when redeeming for gift cards.
 But after that first year the rewards drop to a more typical level.

 Like the Cash Magnet, there is no annual fee with the Discover it Miles Card.
-The Miles card offers a slightly shorter introductory APR offer for new purchases than the Cash Magnet; 0% for 14 months.
-After that, the rate is 14.24%–25.24% Variable.
+The Miles card offers a slightly shorter introductory APR offer for new purchases than the Cash Magnet; See Terms for See Terms.
+After that, the rate is See Terms.